CarbonWay/sftp_downloader/README.md

 [Lea esto en **castellano**](README.es.md) · [Llegiu això en **català**](README.ca.md)

 # Simple and secure backup
-## Secure download of remote files to our machine using SSH / SFTP
+## Secure download remote files to our machine using SSH / SFTP

 Simple Python program with which files are downloaded from a folder on a remote server, to store them as backup copies on our local computer.
 It is useful to download backup copies of web control panels, databases, etc.